lawndoc/github-leak-audit/README.md

 # GitHub Leak Audit

 A GitHub workflow that scans your organization members' personal public repos for code that has potentially been leaked from your organization.
-Usually, this is a simple mistake, but it is currently impossible for organizations to prevent.
+Usually, this is a simple mistake, but it is currently impossible for organizations to prevent because GitHub doesn't support managed accounts.

 When the workflow is done searching for potentially leaked code, it will build a report and email it to the email addresses you specify.